brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="sound"></a> Sound level

 You can monitor sound level with the MAX9814.
 You might keep track of the ambient sound level over time, or look for spikes in the level that cross a particular threshold.
+Use A2, A3, A4.

 Product: https://www.adafruit.com/product/1713